 Paris is a huge city!
-There were tons of tourists around and I felt like I was constantly squeezing through people especially at the Palace of Versailles and around the famous pieces inside the Louvre.
-It was even tight inside the trains, which was something we didn’t really have to deal with much in London.
+There were tons of tourists around and I felt like I was constantly squeezing through people, especially around the famous pieces inside the Louvre.
+It was also very tight inside the trains, which was something we didn’t really have to deal with much in London.
 I ended up catching a head cold our last day in Paris.
-I’m guessing it’s from being so close to so many people as we were squeezing through places.
+I’m guessing it’s from being so close to so many people.
 This made the flight home uncomfortable, but it felt so good to finally make it home safely and with amazing memories to cherish!

 “Find a beautiful place and get lost.” – Unknown

 Eiffel Tower – We pre-purchased Skip The Line tickets through Viator.
 Purchasing these tickets was so worth it because the lines to get up looked insane.
 Although it was a guided tour, we were at the top of the tower in less than 30 minutes.
 The view from up there is absolutely amazing!!!
 The elevator ride to the top was slightly freaky as it moved super slow and you just hear it creaking.
 I always dreamt of seeing the Eiffel Tower as a kid and I am so happy I was able to experience this.
 It’s pretty amazing to see in person.

 Paris Opera House – This was our last sightseeing stop for the night.
 We wanted to see the building.
 I couldn’t believe how much we walked that day when we finally got back to our hotel.